Category Archives: 1954 Films

 Seven Brides For Seven Brothers (1954) is a musical and another in a string of Metro-Goldwyn-Meyer productions, ever so present during the “Golden Age of Hollywood”.

-Seven Brides For Seven Brothers is a nice film, but in present times seems quite dated and irrelevant- little more than an ode to yesteryear.
+Seven Brides For Seven Brothers is a nice film, but in present times quite dated and irrelevant- little more than an ode to yesteryear.

-Adam Pompitee (Howard Keel), is a dashing, rugged man, living in the Oregon Territory in the year 1850.
+Adam Pompitee (Howard Keel), is a dashing, rugged man, living in the Oregon Territory in 1850.
 He struts into town and proclaims his desire for a wife- presumably to cook and clean for him and his six younger brothers, all living together in a cabin in the rural mountains.

 When he falls head over heels for tavern worker Milly (Jane Powell), they impulsively marry, but she is disappointed to learn she will be caring for seven men- not one.
 Milly then plots to marry off the unruly bunch to local girls.